Scouts (11-14 years old)

 Our aim is to encourage the physical, intellectual, emotional, social and spiritual development of young people so that they may take a constructive place in society as responsible citizens and as members of their local, national and international communities.
 We do this through age appropriate activities based on: ADVENTURE, OUTDOORS, CHALLENGE, SERVICE, GAMES, ACTION, FUN, HIKES, CAMPS, FRIENDS and PERSONAL GROWTH

-Scouts is for young people aged between 10.5 and 15 years.
+Scouts is for young people aged 11 to 14 years.
 At this point in their lives Scouts show great enthusiasm for activities that give them a sense of achievement and follow their special interests with intensity.
 Trained Leaders use these characteristics to help make Scouting an experience in which young people gain character- developing qualities while having fun.
 During their years in Scouts they aim to earn a series of badges, which give them knowledge of basic Scouting skills and mark achievements in areas such as citizenship, camp craft, air and water activities and improving the environment.

 This is the basis of the Scout Section and the principal means by which young people are trained to become responsible citizens.
 Baden-Powell, the Founder of Scouting, recognised that young people delight at forming themselves into small gangs or cliques each under its own leader whether for work, fun or mischief.
 He made use of this natural organisation and called it the Patrol System.